 - basic technique, games, skills, activities and lots more

-- For inquiries about coach training, certification, and maintenance email email@example.com
+- For inquiries about coach training, certification, and maintenance, please email email@example.com

 - all Coach training and certification is through the NCCP (National Coaching Certification Program)